What is the Sunflower program?

 Where can I get a sunflower lanyard?

-Sunflower lanyards are available free of charge at the YUL information desk at door 4, on the departures level.
+Sunflower lanyards are available free of charge at the YUL information desks at:

 Can I reserve a lanyard in advance?